Guanano

-Guanano, or Wanano, is a Tucanoan language spoken in the northwest part of Amazonas in Brazil and in Vaupés in Colombia.
+Guanano is an Eastern Tucanoan language spoken in the northwest part of Amazonas State in Brazil, and in the Department of Vaupés in the southeast of Colombia.
 It is spoken by separate groups of people, the Wanano, who live mainly in Brazil, and the Piratapuyo in Colombia.
 There are some differences between the languages of each group, but they are reportedly mutually intelligible.
-The are around 1,560 speakers of Wanano, and 1,430 speakers of Piratapuyo.
+The are around 1,560 speakers of Guanano, and 1,430 speakers of Piratapuyo.
+Guanano is also known as Wanano, and native speakers call themselves Kotiria ("water people").

 Guanano alphabet and pronunciation